witheringcrown/chrome_critters/README.md

 ## How to Use:

-After cloning the repo, you'll need to load one of the build files as an unpacked chrome extention:
+After cloning the repo, you'll need to load one of the build files as an unpacked chrome extension:
 [Tutorial Here](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)

 ### The Different Builds